aksyom/libcfib/README.md

 # libcfib
 -lcfib: C Fibers, an implementation of co-operative threads of execution

 UPDATE: I finally uploaded the stuff I was working on my local repo.
+Currently only works on POSIX systems that use the SysV AMD64 ABI (Linux, BSD ...)

 Design goals:
 - NO inline assembler, it's ugly!